 Focused on the redistribution of resources and elevating the voices of those directly impacted by societal inequities, Elizabeth Wallin has spent most of her career creating and developing a community-based program for women impacted by the justice system.
 NYC born and raised and having spent time traveling and living in South America, Elizabeth has a knack for bringing together individuals of diverse backgrounds and cultures.
 She hopes to create more opportunities of engagement for the community to become stewards of the environment and is excited to expand program opportunities for Groundwork Indy youth.

 Montell’s work in nutrition and food education began while working in a rooftop greenhouse in the science department at the University of Southern Indiana.
 While studying at USI he was also able to help mentor local elementary students through the university’s college mentorship program.
 This work led to a passion in nutrition and working towards improving food conditions and access especially throughout urban communities.
-Montell joined the GroundWorkIndy team in the summer of 2016, coming on as a Green Team Crew Leader responsible for leading youth and volunteers during projects.
-He is now a program coordinator with responsibilities including daily operations of both the Green Team and the GroundCorps programs as well as community outreach and engagement within Northwest Indianapolis and surrounding neighborhoods.
+Montell joined the GroundWork Indy team in the summer of 2016, coming on as a Green Team Crew Leader responsible for leading youth and volunteers during projects.
+He is now a program coordinator with responsibilities including coordination and daily operations of the Green Team program as well as community outreach and engagement within Northwest Indianapolis and surrounding neighborhoods.